mediasciencelab/aicw-librechat/README.mediasci.md

 ### Setting environment secrets

-There are a number of secrets that an environement needs in order to run.
-These are set manually.
-These secrets must be encrypted using the environments KMS key.
-To create the KMS key, deploy the `Static` stack:
+Each environment requires several secrets to function properly.
+These secrets are encrypted using the environment's KMS key and stored in AWS Systems Manager Parameter Store.

+**Step 1: Deploy `Static` stack to create KMS key**

 ```shell
 pnpm sst deploy --stage <env> Static
 ```

-The secrets for an environment must have the format:
+**Step 2: Create secrets file**

+Create a file containing the required secrets in this format:

 ```shell
 CREDS_KEY=<credential key>